 Cryopreservation is a viable option to keep cells stable, which is thought not to hamper plating efficiency or phenotype.
 In principle the UC-MSCs are seeded and can be maintained for about 10 to 15 passages, depending on the final application.

-Another straightforward way to ensure stemness is not lost, is to prevent over-growing cell cultures.
-If the cell population becomes quiescent, usually at 90-100% confluence, cells start to lose MSC specific markers and display limited proliferative capacity.
+Another straightforward way to ensure stemness is to prevent the over-growing of cell cultures.
+If the cell population becomes quiescent, usually at 90-100% confluence, cells start to lose MSC-specific markers and display limited proliferative capacity.

-For researchers that are performing side-by-side comparison studies of cell cultures and want to make time-lapse videos to observe growth speed of cell populations, we recommend looking at the CytoSMART Lux2 Duo Kit.
+For researchers that are performing side-by-side comparison studies of cell cultures and want to make time-lapse videos to observe the growth of cell populations, we recommend looking at the CytoSMART Lux2 Duo Kit.

 Maintaining stemness by closely following cell growth

 Human umbilical cord mesenchymal stem cells have gained popularity in recent years.
 Many studies have led to a consensus on how to extract, expand and, if needed, to differentiate stem cells.
 Maintaining stemness requires careful monitoring of culture conditions.